 The Department's Business Information and Resource Unit, and Business Centre, maintain a comprehensive collection of publications and other materials about government business programs and policy statements.

-Information relating to business services offered by the Department is also available at several metropolitan, regional, interstate and overseas offices and through the Business Information Line.
+Information relating to business services offered by the Department is also available at several metropolitan, regional, interstate and overseas offices and through the Business Victoria Call Centre.
 Contact details can be found on the Department's website and the annual report.

 Members of the general public can also ring or write directly to the Department seeking information on any aspect of its operations, including unpublished material listed in the Department's annual report.
 The correspondence can be addressed to either the Secretary of the Department or the director of the relevant business unit.
 Guidance on the relevant business unit can be taken from the Department's organisation chart contained in the annual report.